SBoyapati13/Royal-Road-Scraper/README.md

 - **Data Storage**: SQLite database for efficient storage and retrieval of story metrics
 - **Exploratory Data Analysis**: Comprehensive analysis of story metrics, genres, and trends
 - **Visualization**: Interactive charts and plots to explore the data
-- **Time-series Analysis**: Track changes in story metrics over time with multiple manual data collections
+- **Time-series Analysis**: Track changes in story metrics over time with complete historical data preservation, adaptive period detection and dynamic visualizations

 ## Project Structure